-Does the Landlord Need a Reason to Terminate the Lease at the Expiration of the Term?
+Does the Landlord Need a Reason To Terminate the Lease at the Expiration of the Term?

-By FindLaw Staff | Legally reviewed by Chris Meyers, Esq. | Last reviewed January 05, 2023
+By Susan Buckner, J.D. | Legally reviewed by Katrina Wilson, Esq. | Last reviewed May 17, 2024

 This article has been written and reviewed for legal accuracy, clarity, and style by FindLaw’s team of legal writers and attorneys and in accordance with our editorial standards.